Kenya Photography Tour | Chris Bray Photography

 Day 7 - Fly to Baringo

-We're shaking things up a little today, and after breaky we have a real treat in store for you!
-We have charted a 12 seater plane to fly us from the Maasai Mara airstrip direct to a little known treasure: Lake Baringo.
+It's time for a change of scene today, so after breaky we've charted a 12 seater plane to fly us from the Maasai Mara airstrip direct to a little known treasure: Lake Baringo.
 The flight will take about 1 hr and on the way make sure to keep an eye out for the breath-taking Rift Valley as it drops away beneath us, dotted with Maasai villages, amazing craters and herds of wildlife.
 But wait - there's more!
 Have you seen the movie 'Out of Africa' where Robert Redford and Meryl Streep fly over a lake carpeted with millions of pink flamingos?
 Well that's going to be us!

 Once we disembark the transfer flight and enjoy a refreshment, a smaller plane will fly in to meet us at Lake Baringo, and we'll take the doors off so you can feel the wind in your hair and enjoy amazing open-side view for photography as the plane flies over the flocks of both Greater and Lesser flamingos on the nearby Lake Bogoria.
 Who knows, you might even take a photo or two (thousand)!
 Unforgettable!
-Guests have literally stepped off this flight and said "That is the best thing I have ever done in my whole life!".
+The number of flamingos at Lake Bogoria varies each year, sometimes there's multiple, enormous gatherings all along the lake, other years there are less, grouped in fewer, smaller pink flocks.
+It really doesn't matter though and we'll find some regardless, and even on the less-busy years, guests have literally stepped off this flight and said "That is the best thing I have ever done in my whole life!".
 When the adrenaline wears off we'll board a boat and head off to our private island and unwind in in our luxurious accommodation, the 'Samatian Island Lodge' located on a remote island in the middle of Lake Baringo.
-Spot amazing birdlife (sea eagles, kingfishers, sunbirds, hornbills and more), a Nile crocodile or even a hippopotamus.
+Spot amazing birdlife (sea eagles, kingfishers, sunbirds, hornbills and more), a dwarf Nile crocodile or even a hippopotamus.

 We'll all enjoy a well-deserved relaxing afternoon off, going through your photos with a tusker or coffee while sitting out on the panoramic dining terrace!
 Come dinner, you'll probably find that for an 'afternoon-off' you've still managed to take a huge number of photos, and there'll be plenty to chat about, before filling your belly with an amazing dinner prepared by our own private chef.